Tag: Western Pennsylvania

 Continue reading

-I love the Fourth of July.
-As a kid, it was always all about the fun, the games, the cook-outs, the swimming pool, and the fireworks.
-It wasn’t until I was an adult that I realized the Fourth of July was more than just a holiday.
-It is a way of life, and something to be celebrated every day of the year, not just on July 4th.
-I want to tell you a story about why I love the 4th of July.
+It’s Veterans Day, and a time when we celebrate our veterans, and taking the time to thank them for their service.
+After all, freedom isn’t free, and on this Veterans Day, I would like to share a story about why Veterans Day is so important to me, and so near and dear to my heart.
 And the story begins with a little boy.
 The little boy was born on a small farm in Czechoslovakia in 1927.
 One year later, he and his parents left their farm and traveled across the Atlantic to begin a new life in a small steel town in Western Pennsylvania and pursue the American Dream.
-That dream turned into a nightmare one year later when the little boy pulled a pot of scalding chicken soup over him,...
+That dream turned into a nightmare one year later when the little boy pulled a pot of scalding chicken soup over him, severely burning himself over 90% of his body.
+He spent the next six months in the hospital, with...

 Continue reading